-- 1.5-2 lbs of leftover roasted chicken meat, shredded or chopped up
+- 1.5-2 lbs of leftover roasted chicken or turkey meat, shredded or chopped up

 WHAT YOU DO:

-- chop kale and chicken and add to pot with sea salt and pepper to taste
+- add kale and chicken with sea salt to taste

 - keep simmering on low, continuing to stir the stew, which should be somewhat creamy now as the sweet potatoes break down

-- heat another pan, and cook your diced bacon
+- if you want the bacon, heat another pan, and cook your diced bacon

-- once bacon is done, add to pot, stir, and add salt and pepper to taste if needed
+- once bacon is done, add to pot, stir, and add more sea salt to taste if needed

 - Enjoy!
-This is great fresh and hot and actually also delicious cold on the go (keeps for 4 days in the fridge or longer in the freezer)
+This is great fresh and hot topped with creamy cheese and avocado, and it is actually also delicious cold on the go (keeps for 4 days in the fridge or longer in the freezer)